aksqrd/ORM/README.md

 - First I create a variable TestSaveInsert and point it at my Business Class
 - Next I'll use a With statement associated to TestSaveInsert
-- I'll assign FirstName a value of "'Barbara'" (making sure to include single quotes for my stored procedure if the variable I'm assigning a value to is a varchar) and LastName a value of "'Bush'"
+- I'll assign FirstName a value of "'mr. minx'" (making sure to include single quotes for my stored procedure if the variable I'm assigning a value to is a varchar) and LastName a value of "'kiger'"
 - I'll envoke the save function of our business class by assigning it to a GenericID variable(if I didn't need the inserted record ID I would just envoke the save function in the With statment)
 - Based on the criteria I've provided I'll call GenericID and write out its value
 - Close my object